alexkstern/chatbot_tutor/README.md

 ## Data and Models
 Note: All datasets and model weights are not included in this repository due to their large sizes.

-## Contributions
-Feel free to fork this repository or provide feedback on the methods and implementations.

-## License
-This project is open-sourced under the MIT license.

----

-This README provides a clear overview of your project, its structure, and how to navigate the repository.
-It also gives straightforward instructions on setting up the environment needed to run the notebooks, which is essential for reproducing your results or further developing the project.